-Custom check monitors include any service check not reported by one of the 350+ integrations included with the Agent.
+Custom check monitors include any service check not reported by one of the more than 400 integrations included with the Agent.
 Custom service checks can be sent to Datadog using a custom Agent check, DogStatsD, or the API.

 To create a custom check monitor in Datadog, use the main navigation: Monitors –> New Monitor –> Custom Check.